 What are the signs of poisoning?

-The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, suddenly collapse, excessive irritation (red, swollen, blistering or raw) of the skin, the mouth or throat.
+The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, sudden collapse, excessive irritation (red, swollen, blistering, or raw) of the skin, the mouth, or throat.

 What to do?

-You should contact your veterinary surgeon immediately if your cat is showing signs of poisoning.
+You should contact your veterinary surgeon immediately if your cat shows signs of poisoning.
 If you see your cat eat something that you suspect to be poisonous, don’t attempt to make it vomit.
-Take your cat to the vet with a sample of the plant or even better a plant label.
+Take your cat to the vet with a plant sample or, even better, a plant label.
 Make a note of the time of eating and any symptoms.
-Several days may pass between the ingestion of the undesirable material and the effects.
+Several days may pass between ingesting the undesirable material and the effects.

 How to prevent poisoning in cats?

 You can prevent your cat from chewing on plants by misting the leaves then sprinkling them with cayenne pepper.
 You might also want to consider planting a container of grass (regular grass, not the drug) for your cat.
 If your cats are digging in your pots, go to your local hobby/craft store and buy a few pieces of plastic needlepoint canvas.
-Trim it to the shape of the pot, cut a slit in it and then a hole in the center for the plant.
-Rest it on top of the soil and your cat will be unable to dig.
+Trim it to the pot's shape, cut a slit in it, and then a hole in the center for the plant.
+Rest it on top of the soil, and your cat will not be able to dig.

-Of course, it’s impossible for you to prevent your cat coming into contact with hazardous plants in neighboring gardens but you can make a note of any toxic plants in their gardens.
+Of course, you can’t prevent your cat from coming into contact with hazardous plants in neighboring gardens, but you can note any toxic plants in their gardens.
 After gardening, ensure hedge clippings or uprooted plants are tidied up.
-Bulbs, rhizomes, and the roots can be the most hazardous parts of some plants.
+Bulbs, rhizomes, and roots can be the most hazardous parts of some plants.